COLA-Laboratory/cola_www_src/content/docs/home/members.md

 - Dr Fan Li
     - 04/2021 -- 03/2025, University of Exeter
     - Job: Associate Professor in Hunan University

+- Dr Jiaxin Chen
+    - 04/2022 -- 05/2023, University of Exeter
+    - Job: Assistant Professor in China University of Mining and Technology

 - Dr Jiangjiao Xu
     - 01/07/2020 -- 01/11/2022, University of Exeter